BrianAllan/Regression-Modeling-and-Movie-Prediction/README.md

 - develop a multiple linear regression model
 - pick a new movie not in the sample and use the model to make a prediction

-The data set (`movies.Rdata`) is comprised of 651 randomly sampled movies, described by 32 variables.
-The sources for the data set are the Rotten Tomatoes and IMDB APIs; URLs to both websites are provided for each movie in the data set.
+The data set (`movies.Rdata`) supplied to the student was comprised of 651 randomly sampled movies, described by 32 variables.
+The original sources for the data were the Rotten Tomatoes and IMDb APIs; URLs to both websites were provided for each movie in the data set.

 Coding and documentation were done using `R` and an `R` Markdown file to produce the [project report](https://brianallan.github.io/Regression-Modeling-and-Movie-Prediction/).